RGT Cycling was acquired by Wahoo Fitness and rebranded to Wahoo RGT on the 26th of April, 2022.

 Below, I share my experience with initial setup, using the app, routes, etc.

-Keep in mind that, unlike other indoor cycling apps, you can’t use RGT Cycling with just a cadence and speed sensor.
+Keep in mind that, unlike other indoor cycling apps, you can’t use Wahoo RGT with just a cadence and speed sensor.

 TIP: Do you want to increase the comfort of your indoor training?
 Get a cycling rocker plate.
 Don’t also forget to buy a fan for indoor cycling, or check out these bike trainer accessories for more tips to make your indoor training more effective.

-One of the biggest advantages of RGT Cycling is that you can join their free plan.
-It includes access to a few routes.
+One of the biggest advantages of Wahoo RGT is that you can join their free plan.
+Yes, it remained after the acquisition.

 Drafting is another area where RGT stands out.
 It is shown on-screen, including your watt savings, and works more realistically than in Zwift.

-Unlike in Zwift, where avatars are a mess, in RGT Cycling, your avatar can’t go through other avatars.
+Unlike in Zwift, where avatars are a mess, in RGT, your avatar can’t go through other avatars.
 This means you have to pedal more to overtake them.

 If you like virtual racing, you will have to keep an eye on your positioning and ride more strategically.
 For example, ride in the front before you hit a climb, etc.

-When you have sweaty hands, it can be tricky to control your smartphone.
+When you have sweaty hands, it can be tricky to use touch screens.
 So, make sure you have a towel prepared.

 Before you start riding, you can choose a bike, kit, glasses, and helmet when setting up your avatar.
-They won’t influence your avatar’s speed, though.
+They won’t influence your avatar’s speed as in Zwift, though.

 I like the realisticness of the camera angles.
 You can switch between: